 Dailymotion is somewhat similar to YouTube.
 It is a platform with over 300 million unique users.
 This platform provides free unlimited video hosting with advanced security options.
 The host can protect their videos with passwords or make them private.
 Also, users enjoy unlimited file storage and can upload videos in the desired formats.

 However, the maximum upload limit is restricted to 2GB with a maximum video length of one hour.
 There is less competition so building an audience becomes easy.
 However, there are frequent ads and issues with embedding videos on the websites.

-There are a variety of video hosting platforms available for the various unique user for free or at a low cost.
+There are a variety of video-hosting platforms available for various unique users for free or at a low cost.
 Choosing the right platform requires a thorough analysis of the needs and requirements of the user.
 They can then compare and choose a suitable platform that serves their purpose.

 For more information on Video-Based Learning, visit our blog.